louislai/deathcube-successor-tower/README.md

 * getShootingTower: Nullary function.
 Return the list of the current shooting towers on the map
 * getRocks: Nullary function.
 Return the list of the current rocks on the map
 * getSelfShootingTowers: Receive an AIPlayer object as the input.
 Return
 * showGrid: Nullary function.
-Return a 2D array that represent the status of the map
+Return a 2D array that represent the status of the map.
+1 denotes available cell, 0 denotes occupied cells

 ##### TODOs: #####
 * Research strategies to run the game in JFDI environment (done)